Sebastian Bach: Broadway and other projects (1996–2006)

 In 1993, Bach shortly toured with Triumph after the release of their album Edge of Excess, providing lead vocals up until the band broke up later the same year.

 In 1996, Bach joined The Last Hard Men, an alternative rock supergroup formed by Breeders lead guitarist Kelley Deal, which also included Frogs guitarist Jimmy Flemion and Smashing Pumpkins drummer Jimmy Chamberlin.
-The group recorded a full-length self-titled album for Atlantic Records, who then opted not to release it.
-In 1998 it was released on Kelley Deal's label, Nice Records, with no fanfare and a very limited pressing of 1,000 CDs.
+The group recorded a full-length, self-titled album for Atlantic Records, who then opted not to release it.
+In 1998 it was released on Deal's label, Nice Records, with no fanfare and a very limited pressing of 1,000 CDs.
 The band also recorded a cover of the Alice Cooper song "School's Out" for the soundtrack album of the 1996 film Scream.

 In 1999, Bach released his debut solo album Bring 'Em Bach Alive!, his first release after his departure from Skid Row.
 Mainly a live album of Bach's Skid Row songs, it also presented five new studio recordings, including the single "Superjerk, Superstar, Supertears".

 In 2000, Bach began performing in Broadway productions.
 He made his Broadway debut with the title role(s) in Jekyll & Hyde in April 2000.
 He also appeared as Riff Raff in The Rocky Horror Show in 2001.
 On November 28, 2001 Bach appeared at New York Steel, a benefit concert held in response to 9/11.

 In early 2002, he became the host of VH1's Forever Wild.
 In October of that year, Bach was signed to perform in the national touring production of Jesus Christ Superstar, playing the title role alongside JCS veteran Carl Anderson.

 A DVD video of live performances called Forever Wild was released in June 2004.
 That same year, he reprised the title role(s) in another showing of Jekyll & Hyde.